betauia/betauia.net/flask/app/templates/markdown/old/betadev-2023h-english.md

 On the 20th of October we're having a *workshop*; where we gather, look at what you did, and continue working on our games.

 We have a physical judging on **Friday, October 27**, along with BetaLAN.
 Participants get to try each other's games and showcase their own.
 At the end, we have a vote and a prize of **1000 NOK**!
+You don't need tickets if you're just participating in the Game Jam. but that means you have to be out by 00:00. and cannot join the LAN.

 ## coding project
 We are working on improving this website.
 If you want to participate, you can come to the meeting every Wednesday at 16:15.
 All developers have the `@DevDev` tag on Discord.